Ideas from the experts and the trenches, these creative consequences for kids will mean you’re never disappointed with the age-old “time-out” again.

 If you can’t get ready for an activity on time, I will deduct that amount of time from the activity once we get there.
 (Remember not to punish mom or the siblings because of one child’s negligence.)

-A few creative consequences ideas from my friends...
+A few creative consequences for kids from my friends...

 If they play around instead of getting ready for bed, we don’t have time for stories. ~Christy